Who can take non-credit classes at Westfield State?

-What if I can't attend a class for which I am registered?
+What if I need to withdraw from a class for which I am registered?

 How do I get a receipt?

-You will have the ability to print out a receipt after your purchase.
+You will have the ability to print out a receipt after your purchase via the account you made when registering.
 If you have any issues accessing your receipt, you can contact us directly to request a receipt be mailed or emailed to you.

 Will I get a grade, CEUs, or PDPs for my class?

 Some non-credit courses are pass/fail, but in all cases you will not receive a letter or number grade.
 In some cases, you will receive a certificate or letter of completion after successfully completing a class or program.
 Classes for which CEUs or PDPs are offered will have the amount listed in the course description.

 Are there any material (or other) fees for these classes?